 Dr. Schook then discussed his first 100 days as interim vice president for research, and he described conversations with a variety of constituents.
 He provided information regarding historical research trends and showed an increase in University research expenditures totaling \$35.0 million per year.
-He presented a chart depicting National Institutes of Health funding by grant type, and compared single investigator grants, which equal \$300,000 per year, and program or center grants, which total \$2.0 million per year.
-He discussed the need for recruiting and nurturing talent and emphasized the role of "rainmakers," who he said represent the top 20 faculty researchers for their receipt of research funding from several Federal agencies out of 3,000 primary investigators, and were responsible for obtaining approximately 50 percent of the funding from each agency.
-He said that it is necessary to identify and support potential "rainmakers" through professional development, and commented that all faculty members need to be active scholars.
+He presented a chart depicting National Institutes of Health funding by grant type and compared single investigator grants, which equal \$300,000 per year, and program or center grants, which total \$2.0 million per year.
+He discussed the need for recruiting and nurturing talent and emphasized the role of "rainmakers," who he said represent the top 20 faculty researchers for their receipt of research funding from several federal agencies out of 3,000 primary investigators, and were responsible for obtaining approximately 50 percent of the funding from each agency.
+He said that it is necessary to identify and support potential "rainmakers" through professional development and commented that all faculty members need to be active scholars.
 He reviewed a summary of research trends and emphasized the increase in funding for program or center proposals, many of which will be driven by multidisciplinary approaches, and stated that support for both unit driven primary investigator efforts and "rainmaker" efforts are needed.
 He presented a graphic to depict future research trends and discussed strategic intent, which he said focuses on unmet needs, University strengths, and the ability to create value.
-Next, he referred to intersections of opportunity and reflected on bold actions taken by President Lincoln in challenging times of his presidency, and asked how the University can be bold with limited funding and political turmoil.
+Next, he referred to intersections of opportunity, reflected on bold actions taken by President Abraham Lincoln in challenging times of his presidency, and asked how the University can be bold with limited funding and political turmoil.
 He provided examples of targeted advocacy, value creation, and creativity and innovation to demonstrate approaches to address trends.
 Next, he presented a chart and process description that depicted criteria for identifying priorities and showed a model reflecting these results.
-He mentioned an advisory committee for the vice president for research and listed its members, and advocated a vision of bold actions in challenging times.
+He mentioned an advisory committee for the vice president for research, listed its members, and advocated a vision of bold actions in challenging times.
 This concluded his presentation, which was followed by a round of applause.

 Mr. Kennedy referred to a presentation made by Dr. Matthew B. Wheeler, professor, animal sciences and bioengineering, and chair of the University Senates Conference, at the Board meeting that was held on March 23, 2011, where Professor Wheeler described many obstacles to conducting research at the University, and asked Dr. Schook what efforts are being made to address these issues.
-Dr. Schook and Dr. Ghosh reported that some progress is being made, and said this issue will become more complex as partnerships are developed with other public and private groups.
+Dr. Schook and Dr. Ghosh reported that some progress is being made and said this issue will become more complex as partnerships are developed with other public and private groups.
 Mr. Kennedy requested a list of the issues reported by Dr. Wheeler, along with the status of progress made to address them.
 Dr. Koritz and Dr. Schook discussed funding sources for research and the availability of grants that are larger in size, and President Hogan commented that large, complex, and multidisciplinary grants are a global trend.
-One of the deans stated that much of the difficulty in conducting research projects at the and he said he hopes the State will ease some procurement and personnel restrictions.
+One of the deans stated that much of the difficulty in conducting research projects at the University is externally driven, and he provided examples in the areas of procurement and personnel.
+He stated that the legal department at the University is often risk adverse, and he said he hopes the State will ease some procurement and personnel restrictions.